 California State University, Northridge Police Services

-ABOUT THE DEPARTMENT: The Department of Police Services is a full-service, accredited law enforcement agency that provides police and emergency services to the university community and is open 24 hours a day/ seven days a week.
+The Department of Police Services is a full-service, accredited law enforcement agency that provides police and emergency services to the university community and is open 24 hours a day/ seven days a week.
 University police officers are sworn law enforcement officers whose police authority on state university property extends throughout the state, including con-current jurisdiction with the Los Angeles Police Department on the adjacent streets and community.
 They are vested with the same peace officer powers of arrest and responsibilities as other police officers within the State of California.
-Officers meet training requirements mandated by the California Commission on Peace Officer Standards and Training as well as training designed to meet the needs of the university community.
+Under general supervision, the Cadet attends the prescribed training sessions (academy) to learn the principles, practices, and theory of criminal and civil law enforcement and codified and case law; and receives training in report writing, physical fitness techniques, firearms use and maintenance, and arrest and control techniques.
+Under close supervision, the Cadet may assist other police officers in the performance of their duties.
+The Officer performs patrol duties on foot or by vehicle to protect campus and visiting personnel, property, and facilities against accidents, bodily harm, fires, theft, vandalism, and illegal entry; enforces laws and traffic regulations; apprehends violators; provides general information and assistance to the public; may conduct investigations; and performs other duties as assigned.

 About California State University, Northridge Police Services